Sampling perspectives on sparse exchangeable graphs: Preliminaries

 The space of graphons equipped with the cut metric is not relatively compact, so a further restriction is needed for subsequential convergence.

-\begin{defn} A set of graphons $\{W_j\}_{j\in\Nats}$ has \defnphrase{uniformly regular tails} if for every $\epsilon > 0$ there is some $M > 0$ such that for each $j$ there is some $U_j \subseteq \NNReals$ with $\abs{U_j} < M$ and $\|W_j - W_j 1_{U_j \times U_j}\|_1 < \epsilon$ for all $j$.
-A set of graphs $\{G_j\}_{j\in\Nats}$ is said to have uniformly regular tails if $\{\strGraphon{G_j}\}_{j\in\Nats}$ has uniformly regular tails. \end{defn}
+\begin{defn} A set of graphons $\{W_j\}_{j\in\Nats}$ has \defnphrase{uniformly regular tails} if for every $\epsilon> 0$ there is some $M > 0$ such that for each $j$ there is some $U_j \subseteq\Reals_{+}$ with $ \lvert U_j \rvert < M$ and $\|W_j - W_j 1_{U_j \times U_j}\|_1 < \epsilon$ for all $j$.
+A~set of graphs $\{G_j\}_{j\in\Nats}$ is said to have uniformly regular tails if $\{W^{G_j,s}\}_{j\in\Nats}$ has uniformly regular tails. \end{defn}

-The main results about sequences with uniformly regular tails are that any such sequence has a further subsequence that converges in cut distance, and that any sequence that is convergent in cut distance also has uniformly regular tails (see \citep[][Corollary~17]{Borgs:Chayes:Cohn:Holden:2016}).
+The main results about sequences with uniformly regular tails are that any such sequence has a further subsequence that converges in cut distance---that is, any such sequence is relatively compact in cut distance---and that any sequence that is convergent in cut distance also has uniformly regular tails (see \cite{Borgs:Chayes:Cohn:Holden:2016}, Corollary~17).
 Intuitively speaking, the uniformly regular tail condition requires the graphs to have ``dense cores,'' where a constant fraction of all edges of $G_j$ occur between only $\Theta(\sqrt{\edges(G_j)})$ vertices.